tulpert/testscripts/README.md

-A collection of testscripts for testing and tricks
+A collection of testscripts for testing and tricks.